Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Notation and preliminaries

-Unitary irreducible corepresentations of $U_q(2)$ can be obtained as tensor product of unitary irreducible corepresentations of $SU_q(2)$ with corepresentations of $U(1)$, cf.\ \cite{wysoczanski04}.
-In this way one obtains the following family of unitary irreducible corepresentations of $U_q(2)$,
+Unitary irreducible representations of $U_q(2)$ can be obtained as tensor product of unitary irreducible representations of $SU_q(2)$ with representations of $U(1)$, cf.\ \cite{wysoczanski04}.
+In this way one obtains the following family of unitary irreducible representations of $U_q(2)$,